 CMC HS Alumni Scholarship

 The CMCF offers graduating high school students from the local high schools the CMC HS Alumni Scholarship to students looking to attend a community college.

 If you’re a graduating high school student, please fill out an application and have one of your teachers fill out a recommendation form.

 Sergeant Dominic Vaca Memorial Scholarship

-The application is open to current CMC students majoring in Criminal Justice or Administration of Justice with a 3.0 GPA or more.
-Applications are due September 15, 2021.
-Scholarship recipients will be named by September 30.
+The application is open to current CMC students majoring in Criminal Justice or Administration of Justice with a 3.0 GPA or higher.